juliakernel/MIYORA/docs/contributing/contributing-to-the-docs.md

 For every file you've renamed or moved, make sure to add a new redirect in `gitbook.yaml` pointing from its old location to its new location unless you're *sure* no one externally has linked to it.

-You'll also need to find and replace all instances of links within the `amica` repository to your file.
+You'll also need to find and replace all instances of links within the `MIYORA` repository to your file.
 An editor like Visual Studio Code will have a [find and replace feature](https://code.visualstudio.com/docs/editor/codebasics#_find-and-replace).

 {% hint style="warning" %}
 *Do not change absolute URLs within the same pull request*.
 Absolute URLs are links beginning with `https:`.